 The casserole makes a fantastic dinner with a Caesar salad or spring greens.
-Toast some garlic bread to go with the meal and enjoy!
+Toast some garlic bread or biscuits to go with the meal and enjoy!

 Click Play to See This Chicken, Cheese, and Penne Pasta Bake Recipe Come Together

 1 tablespoon extra virgin olive oil

 - 1 to 1 1/2 pounds chicken breast (boneless, cut into small cubes)

 6 to 8 ounces mushrooms, sliced